yipoh/CADAS/README.md

 # Curriculum-Style Image Aesthetics Assessment With Dynamic Attribute Selection

-The code will be made public after the paper is accepted.
+The code will be public after the paper is accepted.